iagoleal/iagoleal.github.io/content/posts/recursion-schemes.md

 While the imperative paradigm views the code as a sequence of commands the programmer gives the computer to execute (hence the name, _imperative_), the functional paradigm views the code as a composition of functions in the mathematical sense.
-A function takes a value as input, does some processing to it, calling other functions for it, and returns another value as output.
+A function takes a value as input, does some processing to it, calling other functions for this, and returns another value as output.

 ```{.tikz